National Alpaca Farm Day Poster

 Newsflash!

 We were pleased to be featured in a radio interview on Tuesday morning, September 25, 2007 when we got to talk about alpacas on radio station WJCW, am 910, Tri-Cities Talk Radio, out of Johnson City, Tennessee.
-Sometime after 8:10 in the morning we recieved a phone call from Carl Swann and Dave Hogan and they said, "Hey, Chuck, you ready to go?
+Sometime after 8:10 in the morning we received a phone call from Carl Swann and Dave Hogan and they said, "Hey, Chuck, you ready to go?
 You're on right after the break."
 And thus we launched into a live radio broadcast of their morning show "Thinking Out Loud", informing East Tennessee about interesting things going on in the area.
 We talked for maybe ten minutes about alpacas and why we raise them and how a couple from California came to be living in good old Upper East Tennessee.

 Carl Swann and Dave Hogan were superb hosts and made it easy to talk about the alpacas.
 Thanks Carl and Dave for being so friendly and professional.
 We would like to thank them for the opportunity to talk about Silver Thunder Alpacas and for getting information out there about National Alpaca Farm Day.
-You can still hear the broadcast if you'd like, by downloading a podcast of the interview from the station's website: www.wjcw.com
+You can still hear the broadcast if you'd like, by downloading a podcast of the interview from the station's web site: www.wjcw.com

 Newsflash Part Two!